tsotonov2604/JPaint/README.md

 ## Application Features:

-Draw rectangles, ellipses, and triangles onto the paint canvas.
+Draw rectangles, ellipses, and triangles onto the canvas.
 Supports the use of various primary and secondary colors.
 The application supports multiple types of shading (filled in, filled in and outlined, outlined).
 Shape manipulation commands (copy,paste,undo,redo,delete,group,ungroup).